Current & Forthcoming Titles

 MIROSLAV PENKOV is the author of East of the West and Stork Mountain (both FSG).
 His fiction has been translated in over twenty languages and has appeared in journals and anthologies including Granta, The Best American Short Stories 2008, The PEN/ O. Henry Prize Stories 2012, and The Best American Nonrequired Reading 2013.

-KATE RUSSO‘s debut novel, Super Host, was published by Putnam in February 2021 and her second novel, The Edge of Cruelty, is forthcoming from Putnam.
+KATE RUSSO‘s debut novel, Super Host, was published by Putnam in February 2021 and her second novel, Until Alison, is forthcoming from Putnam, Spring 2025.
 Russo has an M.F.A. in painting from the Slade School of Fine Art and exhibits widely in the United States and England.

 LIVIA MANERA SAMBUY is an Italian writer whose book of profiles of American writers, Non Scrivere Di Me, was published in 2015.
 She is also the author and co-director of two documentary films on Philip Roth.
 She has been a staff writer at the literary pages of the Italian national daily Corriere della Sera for over twenty years.
 She is the author of In Search of Amrit Kaur: A Lost Princess and Her Vanished World, which won the Premio Internazionale Capalbio Piazza Magenta.
 It was published by Farrar Straus & Giroux in March 2023, and is at work on her next book of nonfiction, The Elephant in the Room.
 She lives in Paris.